 - 1. Sample Request for City Attorney Title and Summary - 2.
 Sample Notice of Intent to Circulate Petition - 3.
 Sample Signed Statement- Proponent, Official, Circulator - 4.
-Sample Disclaimer Letter for Petition Circulators - 5.
-Sample In-Lieu-of-Filing-Fee Petition - 6.
-Sample Petition Format
+Sample In-Lieu-of-Filing-Fee Petition - 5.
+Sample Initiative Petition Format

-Please note that the Department of Elections strongly recommends that proponents of initiative measures consult an attorney about the initiative process, including the format of the initiative petition.
+NOTE: The Department of Elections strongly recommends that proponents of initiative measures consult an attorney about the initiative process, including the format of the initiative petition.
 Initiative proponents may not rely on these samples or this guide as a substitute for legal advice.